Unique continuation for many-body Schr\"odinger operators and the Hohenberg-Kohn theorem. II. The Pauli Hamiltonian: Abstract

 \section{Abstract}

-We prove the strong unique continuation property for many-body Pauli operators with external potentials, interaction potentials and magnetic fields in $L^p\loc(\R^d)$, and with magnetic potentials in $L^{q}\loc(\R^d)$, where $p > \max(2d/3,2)$ and $q > 2d$.
+We prove the strong unique continuation property for many-body Pauli operators with external potentials, interaction potentials and magnetic fields in $L^p\loc(\R^d)$, and with magnetic potentials in ${L^{q}\loc(\R^d)}$, where ${p > \max(2d/3,2)}$ and ${q > 2d}$.
 For this purpose, we prove a singular Carleman estimate involving fractional Laplacian operators.
-Consequently, we obtain Tellgren's the Hohenberg-Kohn theorem for the Maxwell-Schr\"odinger model.

 Density Funtional Theory (DFT) is the most successful approach to model matter at atomic and molecular scales.
 It is extensively employed to probe microscopic quantum mechanical systems, in very diverse situations.
 The one-body density of matter is the main object of interest in this framework.
-Indeed, a statement by Hohenberg and Kohn \cite{HohKoh64}, lying at the heart of the theory, proves that, at equilibrium, the density contains all the information of the system.
-Later, Lieb \cite{Lieb83b} showed that the rigorous proof of the Hohenberg-Kohn theorem relies on a strong unique continuation property (UCP).
+Indeed, a statement by Hohenberg and Kohn~\cite{HohKoh64}, lying at the heart of the theory, proves that, at equilibrium, the density contains all the information of the system.
+Later, Lieb~\cite{Lieb83b} showed that the rigorous proof of the Hohenberg-Kohn theorem relies on a strong unique continuation property (UCP).

 Unique continuation is an important and versatile tool in analysis.
-In particular, it is used to prove uniqueness of Cauchy problems, see \cite{Tataru04} for a review of some results.
-Unique continuation mainly relies on Carleman inequalities, first developed by Carleman \cite{Carleman39}, later improved by H\"ormander \cite{Hormander83} and Koch and Tataru \cite{KocTat01}.
+In particular, it is used to prove uniqueness of Cauchy problems, see~\cite{Tataru04} for a review of some results.
+Unique continuation mainly relies on Carleman inequalities, first developed by Carleman~\cite{Carleman39}, later improved by H\"ormander~\cite{Hormander83} and Koch and Tataru~\cite{KocTat01}.
 It implies that, under general assumptions, a function verifying a second order partial differential equation and vanishing \apo{strongly} at one point vanishes everywhere.
-A famous result of this kind is due to Jerison and Kenig \cite{JerKen85}, who dealt with eigenfunctions of Schr\"odinger's operator $-\Delta + V(x)$ where $V \in L^{n/2}\loc(\R^{n})$.
+A famous result of this kind is due to Jerison and Kenig~\cite{JerKen85}, who dealt with eigenfunctions of Schr\"odinger's operator $-\Delta + V(x)$ where $V \in L^{n/2}\loc(\R^{n})$.